scikit-fmm/scikit-fmm/doc/index.rst

-.. scikit-fmm documentation master file, created by sphinx-quickstart on Wed Feb  8 06:45:28 2012.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
+.. py:module:: skfmm

 scikit-fmm documentation
 ========================

-:py:mod:`scikit-fmm` is a python extension module which implements the fast marching method.
+:py:obj:`scikit-fmm` is a python extension module which implements the fast marching method.

 The fast marching method is used to model the evolution of boundaries